genepi/cloudgene/docs/daemon/hadoop.md

 When you plan to run Cloudgene on a different server than the Namenode, then you have to copy the confioguration files from the cluster to your Cloudgene instance.

-Copy the following configuration files from the cluster to a directory on your Cloudgene instance (e.g. `cloudgene/hadoop-conf/`):
+Copy the following configuration files from the `$HADOOP_HOME/conf` on your Namenode to a directory on your Cloudgene instance (e.g. `cloudgene/hadoop-conf/`):

 - core-site.xml
 - hbase-site.xml